 If you want to step it up a notch and get more detailed photographs of the moon and other celestial objects, buying a telescope for iPhone can be a worthy investment.
 In addition to letting you observe the sky, they come with phone mounts that can help you capture images of what you see.

-Explore the skies while protecting your eyes with this TELMU’s iPhone telescope.
+Explore the skies while protecting your eyes with this Gskyer’s iPhone telescope.
 It’s easy to use, making it ideal for both adults and kids.
 Although a bit expensive, the telescope comes with a 2-year warranty and features a wireless remote.
 So worth your investment!

 - Aperture: 70mm